kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

 > *“And finally: The Neptune Light Index has returned to expected ambient levels after last week’s unusual surge in red-spectrum photonic activity.
-Reports of disembodied whispering were confirmed to be a **systemized sound glitch**, attributed to overheating in Ministry-approved headpieces.”*
+Reports of disembodied whispering were confirmed to be a **systemized sound glitch**, attributed to overheating in Committee-approved headpieces.”*

 > *“All systems remain green.”*